-I've created this fun Mini Tent Pattern and it's being featured on the SewMamaSew blog today!
-I'm so excited to be a part of it now!
-Thanks Kristin and Beth!
-(Edit - It's Jan.
-2014, I'm finally adding the pattern and tutorial to my blog).
+I've created this fun Mini Tent Pattern and WAS being featured on the SewMamaSew blog but that website is no longer active!
 Download the template by clicking on the image.

 - Mini-Tent Pattern

 - Tent – Fabric A: 4 Fat Quarters or approx 1 yard

 - Flooring – Fabric B: 2 Fat Quarters or approx 1/2 yard

 - 4 Corner Tabs – Fabric A, B, or C: your choice scraps – cut 3 1/2″ x 1 1/2″